 The fact that it was coming up to late November didn’t help.
 The autumn sky was dismal and the cold tends to make tropical ol’ me want to hibernate.
-Except that I can’t lay on the fat even if I tried, so I’m not actually very well suited to hibernation as a winter coping strategy.
+Except that I can’t lay on any fat layer to speak of even if I tried, so I’m not actually very well suited to hibernation as a winter coping strategy.

 By the time I summoned enough motivation to actually go, it was already past noon.

 Can you do a day trip to Delft from the Hague?

 The good thing about the efficient Dutch public transport network, is that this does not mean your day is a write-off.
 Despite starting out at noon, it is still very feasible to make a day trip to Delft from the Hague.

 In fact, this lazy-ass day of mine is the go-to example I use to illustrate to people how easy it is to move across the Netherlands using public transport alone.
 Back home, and in most other places I know, this means that your day trip plan is not gonna happen – at least not by public transport.

 But there, I had no doubt that I could get a route sorted on my mobile by the time I walked out the door of my hotel, and that there will be a suitable route back, and with time in between to wander around Delft a bit.
 I was so sure of this, that I got ready to go out, assuming this will happen.
 And it did.

 No, getting there and getting back is not the difficult part of making a day trip in the Netherlands.
 Which day you’re going, is what you have to watch out for.

 Things don’t open all the time in Europe

 The thing you actually have to pay attention to, and the reason why you shouldn’t be like me and lazily start the day, are attraction opening times when you get to the place.
 The Netherlands is still Europe, not Asia.
 Things close earlier, or open later, than may be intuitive for some of us, especially if you’re thinking of going on a Sunday.
 Some places may not open at all.